zfcampus/apigility-documentation/CONTRIBUTING.md

 Documentation is being written using [GitHub-flavored Markdown](https://help.github.com/articles/github-flavored-markdown).

+### Headings

+Every file MUST contain a level 1 heading.

+Level 1 headings MUST use the `====` format, with an equal number of `=` signs as the number of characters in the preceding header line.

+Level 2 headings MUST use the `----` format, with an equal number of `-` signs as the number of characters in the preceding header line.

+Level 3 and lower headings MUST use the `#` prefix, with one such character per level indicated.

 ### Line Length

 Line lengths SHOULD be 100 characters or less; the only exception to this rule is when a URI on